miguelPerezOntiveros/framework/README.md

 		- can't recreate them atm because they "already exist" so they just take up their name
 	- project table entries that don't have a DB (need to be recreated)
 - document why I'm calling sidebar_projects twice
+- find a way to not need the require once to call db_connection.
+Check if the connection is open and to the desired db

 - Export/Import feature
 	- Export
 		- 1. SQL export (DML)
+			- could call an sh specifying the db name
 		- 2. Config from the project table in the maker_mike DB (this is JSON)
+			- "select" query from php
 		- 3. Media report sheet (from all media columns, make a list of all referenced media files)
+			- "select" query from php to the maker_mike DB
 		- 4. Dump media  files from media report sheet.
 Checking for consistency
+			- if I didn't have to check, I could just add the entire "uploads" folder to the zip file
 		- 5. Deliver either an agregated file (compressed or not) or multiple downloads
+			- single zip file
-		- Had not thought about extentions and themes
+		- Have to inlcude extentions and themes (themes are already in the uploads folder though)
+			- FE exts - ???
+			- BE exts - projects/[project]/admin/ext folder
 	- Project deletion should export to a dedicated "trash" folder first
 	- Import
 		- 1. Create Maker Mike project